- British citizenship by marriage

 - Financial soundness

 - Deception or dishonesty

 If you have a severe or recent criminal record, including any custodial sentence of more than 4 years, your British citizenship application will be refused.
-The same applies to those who have been guilty of an immigration offence in the last 10 years before their application, or that have first entered the country illegally.
+The same applies to those who have been guilty of an immigration offense in the last 10 years before their application, or those who have first entered the country illegally.

 Positive factors, like any contributions you have made to society, will also be considered.

 Regardless of your current immigration status, you must be of sound mind to register for British nationality.
 This means that you must be able to understand what becoming a citizen of the UK entails and that you are aware of the steps you are taking.